 Mid-April – Mid-May (depending on field conditions)

-Before hopping down the bunny trail, our family recently escaped to the Bluebell Trail to take in nature’s blue flora decorations.
+We recently escaped to the Bluebell Trail to take in nature’s blue flora decorations.
 This is the first year our family made it out to see the Bluebells growing wildly on a 1.5-mile trail at Bull Run Regional Park in Centreville, VA.
-The Bluebells recently hit peak bloom and now is the perfect time to stroll the trail.
-Hikers, photographers, and nature lovers come from all over for the occassion.
+The Bluebells recently hit peak bloom, and now is the perfect time to stroll the trail.
+Hikers, photographers, and nature lovers come from all over for the occasion.

 After experiencing the pop of blue pastel flowers at peak bloom for myself, I can see the allure.
 It truly feels like a fairy garden.
 Had I not been in hiking clothes, I would have loved to be frolicking in a prairie gown carrying a picnic basket (there’s always next time!).
 Truly, these blooms make the perfect backdrop for spring photos.